 Add to Your Professional Resume, Be an Examiner

-17 Benefits of Being an Examiner
+At least 20 benefits of Being an Examiner

 - A resume noticeable accomplishment

 - Public recognition of accomplishment including a certificate and employer letter signed by Virginias Senators

 - Continued personal learning and professional development sharpening skills and adding knowledge valuable to other types of certification efforts

 - Recertification or continuing education credits in some professions and certifications, e.g. ASQ

 - Mental stimulation, acuity and agility gained from participating in the evaluation process and interacting with other examiners

 - Applied knowledge of the Baldrige Excellence Framework including its World Class Criteria for Performance Excellence